jourde/GreenComp/Table 1. GreenComp areas, competences, and descriptors.md

-This is a Markdown version of pages 14 to 15 of [GreenComp](https://joint-research-centre.ec.europa.eu/greencomp-european-sustainability-competence-framework_en).
-Images were removed.
-To access the raw Markdown format, please download this file.
+This document presents the text content from pages 14 to 15 of the [GreenComp](https://joint-research-centre.ec.europa.eu/greencomp-european-sustainability-competence-framework_en), converted into Markdown format.
+Please note that any images originally included on those pages have been removed.
+You can download this file if you wish to work directly with the raw Markdown text.

 --